JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 the [webpack configuration files](#webpack-bundling) that are used to build your project, the most commonly used settings are available directly from the `build.gradle(.kts)` file.

-To turn on CSS support in your project, set the `cssSupport.enabled` option in the Gradle build file in the `commonWebpackConfig` block.
+To turn on CSS support in your project, set the `cssSupport.enabled` option in the Gradle build file in the `commonWebpackConfig {}` block.
 This configuration is also enabled by default when creating a new project using the wizard.

 <tabs group="build-script">